Health Includes The Proactive Steps

 Scientific or Theoretical Perspective

 The shift toward proactive health is supported by a growing body of scientific research.
 Studies have shown that lifestyle interventions—such as regular physical activity, healthy eating, and stress management—can significantly reduce the risk of chronic diseases like heart disease, diabetes, and certain cancers.
-For example, the Nurses' Health Study, one of the largest and longest-running studies on women's health, found that adherence to a healthy lifestyle could prevent up to 80% of heart disease cases.
+As an example, the Nurses' Health Study, one of the largest and longest-running studies on women's health, found that adherence to a healthy lifestyle could prevent up to 80% of heart disease cases.

 The concept of "salutogenesis," introduced by Aaron Antonovsky, offers a theoretical framework for understanding proactive health.
 Rather than focusing on the origins of disease (pathogenesis), salutogenesis examines the factors that support health and well-being.
 This perspective encourages individuals to cultivate a sense of coherence—confidence that one's environment is predictable and manageable—which in turn promotes resilience and proactive health behaviors.